-The Machine Zone is a Community Interest Company providing education and information and some fun about our digital environments.
+The Machine Zone is a Community Interest Company which explores our increasingly digital lives.

 Award winning film from Kerith Lemon

 We’re all living in ‘a machine zone’.
 Everyday we interact with machines, and they interact with us.
 Increasingly, machines are digital and may be invisible.
 You’re in the machine zone right now as you read this.